Sysprep (System Preparation) Overview

 This process allows enterprises to efficiently and continuously roll out up-to-date Windows 10 deployment images.

 Beginning with Windows 8.1, the Sysprep user interface is deprecated.
 The Sysprep UI will continue to be supported in this release however it may be removed in a future release.
-We recommend that you update your deployment workflow to use Sysprep from the command line.
+Update your deployment workflow to use Sysprep from the command line.
 For more information, see Sysprep Command-Line Options.

 You must run Windows Setup before you use Sysprep.